the-dunk/Godot-Destruction/README.md

 ## Planned

 'Continuous' destruction is a hybrid between 'basic' and 'complex' destruction.
 It allows for a continuous cut with different pipelines depending on the type of cut.
 If a cut starts at one end of the mesh and goes all the way to another side, it functions similarly to multiple consecutive slices.
 If a cut begins within a mesh and connects with itself (i.e. the line of the cut intersects a previous point on the cut) or is within a variable threshhold distance of another point on the mesh, a convex hull is generated around the cut points and used as though it is a hole.
 Finally, if a 'hole' is not drawn but the line also does not fully bisect the object, a special pipeline is used that effectively 'crops' the cut area down to the bounds of the cut, generating 3 initial meshes and applying the same line method as before to the center slice.

+'Tunneling' destruction is a very simple and performant approach to destruction that does not modify the original mesh in any way-- instead, the process involves simply defining a hole area that does the following:
+- creates two simple meshes at the point that extends through the originalmesh-- one for visuals and one for collisions
+- applies a shader to that mesh utilizing the new stencil buffer access in Godot 4.0 to visually create a hole in the object
+- Set that region to have no collisions, thus allowing objects to pass through This is a really lightweight way to achieve the types of holes seen in games like [Donut County](https://store.steampowered.com/app/702670/Donut_County/).